nPMbynPM/nPM/README.md

   * **nPMMobile** - Create iOS, Android, hybrid, and mobile web apps from The Titanium.
   * **nPMWeb** - nPM web page, Open ID (Facebook)
   * **nPMDesign** - nPM Web, Mobile icon and photo.

+  (c) 2012 nPM
+  This code is licensed under GPL 2.0 license (see LICENSE.txt for details)

 ## Install
 There are a few different ways you can install nPM: